-- 3.1 90 % of the world trade is conducted through maritime routes and presently 800 major ports, a figure that is growing, and is a key dependency for the world economy (O). - 3.2 Maritime industry is an indispensable partner within the hydrographic community (O). - 3.3 Long term investment is required to provide and maintain an appropriate hydrographic infrastructure and the benefits are indirect (W).
+- 3.1 90% of the world trade is conducted through maritime routes and presently 800 major ports, a figure that is growing, and is a key dependency for the world economy.
+(O) - 3.2 Maritime industry is an indispensable partner within the hydrographic community.
+(O) - 3.3 Long term investment is required to provide and maintain an appropriate hydrographic infrastructure and the benefits are indirect.
+(W) - 3.4 Multinational projects are a fundamental resource.
+(O)